 Piano Training I Recommend

-I’ve taken a number of online piano courses; the ones I’m listing here are my favorites and I can highly recommend any of these if you are looking for some online training to get started on learning piano, or to take your current skills to the next level.
+I’ve taken a number of online piano courses and tried various piano learning apps; the ones I’m listing here are my favorites and I can highly recommend any of these if you are looking for some online training to get started on learning piano, or to take your current skills to the next level.

 If you’re looking for the least expensive way to get started on piano, Pianoforall is a great option.
 It’s a unique course created by Robin Hall that uses downloadable eBooks with embedded videos and audio instead of a website.